railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_journals.rst

 automatically shown there.
 Then confirm the different orders in the list.

 At the end of the day, the invoicing supervisor can put the list by journal.
-To do this, use the menu :menuselection:`Stock Management --> Sorted List --> List to invoice`.
+To do this, use the menu :menuselection:`Sales --> Invoicing --> List to Invoice`.
 Choose the invoicing journal and all the lists of orders to invoice then open in list view.
-It's then possible to automatically carry out invoicing by clicking the action :guilabel:`Invoice` (the gears symbol in the application client).
+It is then possible to automatically carry out invoicing by clicking the action :guilabel:`Make Invoice` (the gears symbol in the application client).

 .. tip:: Confirming invoices